 About Lisa Jaspers, Founder and CEO of FOLKDAYS

 Lisa started FOLKDAYS with her friend Kimon Haars to transform the image of fair trade in Germany, making it attractive to a younger, design-conscious audience.
-Through her work she has generated an income for hundreds of people, many of whom live in the most remote and impoverished corners of the world.
 Before she started the company she worked for OXFAM and for a public sector consultancy.
 Lisa studied political sciences and development economics at the Freie Universität Berlin and the London School of Economics.

 Lisa is not only an entrepreneur, but also an activist.
-Besides talking about ethical consumption and social entrepreneurship at events and panels, she started her #fairbylaw petition on Change.org and demands the German government to pass a law that will make companies liable for what happens in their value chains.
-Almost 160,000 people have signed the petition so far.
+Besides talking about ethical consumption and social entrepreneurship at events and panels, she started her #fairbylaw petition on Change.org which demanded the German government to pass a law that makes companies liable for what happens in their value chains.
+More than 175,000 people have signed the petition so far.

 Photo: Lena Scherer